matthewtomalley/matthewtomalley/README.md

 Combining a strong analytical foundation from a Data Science and Machine Learning certification with a background in education.

-Equipped with a fresh lens, detail-oriented critical thinking, and results-driven dedication to uncovering actionable insights from data to support strategic objectives
+Offering detail-oriented critical thinking and results-driven dedication to uncovering actionable insights from data to support strategic objectives

 👨‍💻 I’m currently working on:
 - [Florida Housing Price Prediction](https://github.com/matthewtomalley/Florida-Housing-Price-Prediction)